 Support of Streamed CoD services is MANDATORY.

 Support of Download CoD services is RECOMMENDED in receivers with internal or external storage capabilities.

-&lt;sup>5 this classification refers to the technology used to access the public network: so for instance a receiver connected via a Wireless LAN to an ADSL modem/router fits into the wireline interaction channel family
+10 this classification refers to the technology used to access the public network: so for instance a receiver connected via a Wireless LAN to an ADSL modem/router fits into the wireline interaction channel family